-You can find a good administrative assistant by writing an attractive job description and posting it on a job board like Indeed or Glassdoor.
+You can find a good administrative assistant by writing an attractive job description and posting it on a job board like Indeed or LinkedIn.
 There are also administrative assistant job boards where you can reach qualified candidates.

 What are the main duties of an administrative assistant?